russelldmatt/brain-teasers/brain-teasers/presidential-streaks/solution.md

 ---

-Disclaimer, I'm going to refer to Republicans and Democrats as heads and tails, respectively.
+Disclaimer: I'm going to refer to Republicans and Democrats as heads and tails, respectively.

 Can we just try all sequences?
 The number of sequences of 22 heads and 16 tails is $${38 \choose 16} = 22,239,974,430$$.
 Probably not.